 Despite the infinite number of refinements and modifications in technique, standardization of training, improvements in catheter design, improvements in image acquisition and processing, and the reduction of angio-toxic and neurotoxic contrast agents, neurologic complications still occur in association with cerebral angiography and, thus, remain a significant concern in modern clinical neurovascular practice.
 Therefore, the physician should always consider a proper risk-benefit analysis before referring a patient for cerebral angiography.

 The increase in endovascular procedures for acute ischemic stroke provides further opportunity to study iatrogenic stroke associated with angiography.
 Careful case selection based on clinical data may reduce rates of angiographic complications in acute stroke (Nazliel et al 2008).
 Increasing use of multimodal CT/MRI and combinations of these noninvasive modalities may further reduce the risks associated with subsequent conventional angiography (Hassan et al 2013).
 The proliferation of noninvasive CT or MRI techniques to discern detailed vascular findings such as lenticulostriate anatomy or vasculitic changes may also concurrently decrease the use of purely diagnostic angiography (Cho et al 2008).
 Use of specific devices more recently introduced in practice may also beget distinct complications (eg, dissection vs. distal emboli) (Kerber et al 2007; Bose et al 2008; Yahia et al 2008).
 Despite these complexities and high-risk cases, overall low complication rates of 0.30% have been reported, including no strokes across 3636 diagnostic angiograms at an academic center (Fifi et al 2009).
 Other estimates have placed the complication rate from 0% to up to 2.6% (Lawson et al 2011; Thiex et al 2010).
+An evaluation of angiography during endovascular procedures for acute ischemic stroke noted a 2% rate of iatrogenic dissections (Goeggel Simonetti et al 2017).
 The rapid dissemination of flat panel CT now allows for immediate post-procedure imaging that readily detects hemorrhage (Doerfler et al 2015).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.